What are my rights?

 An executor carries out the instructions in a will.
 The will-maker chooses the executor by naming them in the will.

-When the will-maker dies, any property or possessions they owned exclusively form their estate.
-The executor “administers” the estate.
+When the will-maker dies, any property or possessions they owned by themselves make up their estate.
+The executor administers the estate.
 They do this by locating all of the will-maker’s property, paying any debts, plus funeral costs and taxes, and then distributing the rest of the estate according to the instructions in the will.

 Being an executor can be a demanding job

-Acting as an executor can be relatively easy if the estate is simple — for example, if it consists of a car, a house, some personal belongings, and a bank account.
-But the job of executor can become challenging.
+Acting as an executor can be relatively straightforward if the estate is simple — for example, if it consists of a car, a home, some personal belongings, and a bank account.
+But the job of executor can become more difficult if:

 there are many people named in the will to receive gifts